BubTec/HomeAssistant/SmartVolumeControl/README.md

 - Check device names in ignore patterns
 - Verify entities exist and are available in Developer Tools
 - Ensure Echo devices are online in Alexa app
+- Check if devices support volume control

-**Wrong volume levels:**
+**Wrong timing:**
-- All volumes use 0-100 percentage scale
+- Verify time zone settings in Home Assistant
+- Check that Active Days selection matches your needs
-- Check current value in Developer Tools → States
+- Use Developer Tools → Events to monitor automation triggers
-- Some Echos may have minimum/maximum volume limits

 ### Debugging